Jylau14/hyb2/README.md

 # Hyb2
-***Generates RNA structures of short- and long-range intra/intermolecular interactions, and homodimers.***
+***Easily Generates RNA structures of short- and long-range intra/intermolecular interactions, and homodimers with an Interactive Graphical User Interface.***

 A ***streamlined*** program for analyzing proximity ligation experiments from mapped files in the fastq/SAM format to:
 1. Generate a list of chimeric interactions with their coordinates, sequence, and folding energy,
 2. Plot contact density map of selected genes and viewpoint graphs,
 3. Generate intra-/intermolecular RNA structure of any selected regions.

-**Additionally, plot differences and similarities between experiments.**
+**Additionally, creates an interactive GUI, and plots differences and similarities between experiments.**

 <p align="center">
   <img src="https://github.com/Jylau14/hyb2/assets/110675091/7121ebda-6b16-444c-b07c-483ee595adb7" height="500" width="700">